Quick Answer

 Review the Quality Risks in Your Denim Workflow

-This page is built to help you judge consistency before bulk, not explain problems after shipment.
+This page is built to help you judge consistency before bulk release, not explain problems after shipment.

 See which stage matters most for your situation — low-risk launch, bulk alignment, or repeat-order continuity.